 Are there new projects kicking off in the New Year?
 You may need to get onto recruiting for those roles now.
 The recruitment process may take a few weeks, and many candidates will need to give notice.
 If you leave it to late, you may not have them ready to start in January.

 Prepare to kick-off the new year by planning what roles you will be looking to recruit, and how you plan to fill them.
-You will thank yourself when you get back in the office in 2020.
+You will thank yourself when you get back to the office in 2021.

 If that all seems daunting, don’t despair.
 At Strawberry Seed Consulting we have a range of HR Services to assist or provide more detailed advice specific to your business to get you ready for Christmas.